Raduńskie Lake

-Raduńskie Lake (or Raduńskie Lakes, divided into Upper and Lower) - a ribbon lake located in the Kashubian Lake District, in the Kartuzy County (Pomeranian Voivodeship), part of the Kashubian Landscape Park.
+Raduńskie Lake (or Raduńskie Lakes, divided into Upper and Lower) - a ribbon lake located in the Kashubian Lake District, in the Kartuzy County (Pomeranian Voivodeship) in Poland, part of the Kashubian Landscape Park.
 The lake is formed in a post-glacial valley, through which the River Radunia flows through.
 The lake is located in a region known as the Kashubian Switzerland (Szwajcaria Kaszubska).